 1. User Connections

 Much of the first quarter of The Content Trap is devoted to “network effects” on the sale of information goods.
 “Product quality need not win,” warns Anand, “The strength of network effects can overwhelm attractive product features… Networks protect you from mistakes.
-They can also give you higher margins, deter competitors and lower the cost of goods.”
+They can also give you higher margins, deter competitors, and lower the cost of goods.”

 As an example, he cites two different periods when the New York Times tried to make money from their digitized content.

 The first attempt was a digital subscription service called TimesSelect that the newspaper launched in September 2005.
-Certain types of content, especially opinion columns, were walled off from general readers, and were only available to subscribers.
+Certain types of content, especially opinion columns, were walled off from general readers and were only available to subscribers.
 The rest of the newspaper was free.
-This turned out to be a money-losing proposition, and was abandoned two years later.
+This turned out to be a money-losing proposition and was abandoned two years later.

-In 2011, the Times set up a paywall in the second attempt to make money from their content, charging a flat monthly fee to those who read more than 20 articles a month.
+In 2011, the Times set up a paywall in the second attempt to make money from their content, charging a flat monthly fee to those who read over 20 articles a month.
 At the same time, existing print subscribers were given full access to all digital content for free.
 This strategy both boosted print subscriptions and resulted in over $100 million in revenue in the first year.